vanish125/gpsdo-fw/README.md

 Here is the menu tree :
 - `Main Screen`: displays the number of detected satellites, the PPB value and the current UTC time read from GPS frame
-- `Date Screen`: displays the number of detected satellites, the PPB value and the current UTC date (format `mm/dd/yy`) read from GPS frame
+- `Date Screen`: displays the number of detected satellites, the PPB value and the current UTC date read from GPS frame
 - `Date-time Screen`: displays the number of detected satellites, the PPB value and the current UTC time or date (changes every 5 seconds)
 - `Trend Menu`: displays the number of detected satellites, the current PPB value and a graphical representation of the PPB trend over time
   - `Trend Main Screen`: same as above, press the encoder to enter navigation mode (scroll trend data over time by rotating the encoder)